 Send an encrypted message to the user specified by name.
 You can assume you already possess their certificate through messenger.receiveCertificate, and that they already possess your certificate.
 If you have not previously communicated, setup the session by generating the necessary double ratchet keys according to the Signal spec.
 On every send, increment the sending chain (and the root chain if necessary, according to the Signal spec).
 Create a header including the data necessary for other party to derive the new key, in addition to the new sending key encrypted with the government's public key.
-The header must include the fields "vGov" and "cGov" which denote the outputs (v, c) of the ElGamal public key encryption.
-With the new sending key, encrypt the message with the header passed as authenticated data.
+The header must include the fields "vGov" and "cGov" which denote the outputs (v,c) of the ElGamal public key encryption.
+You will also need to pass an "ivGov" containing the IV used to encrypt the message key for the government and a "receiverIV" containing the IV used to encrypt the message for the receiver.
+Each header will contain two randomly generated IVs in total.
+Lastly, with the new sending key, encrypt the message with the header passed as authenticated data.
 Every message must be encrypted with a new sending key.